apisyouwonthate/api-glossary/README.md

 ## Reference Documentation

+Very similar to the sort of "Classes, Methods, Constants" documentation you're used to seeing for code libraries, modules, packages, explaining the various inputs and outputs.
+Reference Documentation is a rendering of the API Description in HTML (or maybe a PDF) so slightly less technical people can figure out how to work with the API.

 ## Reference

 A JSON Reference, which can be a file, URI, or reference an id.
 They live inside the Reference Object, with the key `$ref`.